 - Siku-Siku – the crisscrossing part.
 The term came from the root word “siku” which means elbow in English.

 - Palimbun – encircles the crisscrossing design.
 Limbun [root word] means procession in English.

 - Puntetas – the edge where more intricate details are set and the term is derived from the root word “Punta” which means edge or tip.

-Sir Roland, at the age of 61, which is not apparent with his young looking aura, is giving his best to keep the lantern making craft alive and running for the coming generations.
+Sir Roland, at the age of 61, which is not apparent with his young looking aura, is giving his best to keep the lantern making craft and tradition alive and running for the coming generations to witness and enjoy.
 He is happy to pass on the skills who wishes to practice it.
 Right now, you would observe workers of varying age in his workshop, a sign that the heritage skill will continue.

 This is a part of the media tour, with the Pampanga Blogger’s Society coordinated by the City of San Fernando Tourism Office last December 3, 2016.